Si quisiera consultar a uno de nuestros abogadoas para mas información Contáctenos

 - How will the employees of the practice be acquired?

-- What kind of redo work will you be on the hook for?
+- What kind of redo work will you be responsible for?

 - When is the underlying lease coming due?